subhashdamodaran/public-ip-update-for-sggroup-aws/README.md

 Instructions
 ============

-# Configure the ~/.aws/credentials file with all the profiles which we want to manage
-# Install boto3 (python)
+Configure the ~/.aws/credentials file with all the profiles which we want to manage Install boto3 (python)
-# Install requests (python)
+Install requests (python)

-#Settings  | The following are hardcoded in the code now.
-Will be updating soon
-CidrDescription = "Subhash Home Network" profiles = ['default','canon']
-region = 'ap-southeast-1'
+--Settings--  | The following are hardcoded in the code now.
+Will be updating soon CidrDescription = "Subhash Home Network" profiles = ['default','canon'] region = 'ap-southeast-1'